primer/react/pages/components/docs/Flex.md

 # Flex and Flex.Item

 Flex and Flex.Item are wrapping components that will give the content flexbox properties.
+Flex.Item is included in the export for Flex.

 ## Default example